vchan2/vchan2.github.io/2022APCalculusBC.md

     * Friday, May.
 5: 2022 AP Calculus FRQ marking/review
 -->
   * Week of May.
 8
     * Monday, May.
-8: AP Exam (No class after)
+8: AP Exam
     * Wednesday, May.
 10: No class (CoSMOS)
     * Friday, May.
-12: Tentatively: no class (Unit 9 for those interested)
+12: No class (Unit 9 for those interested)
+  * Week of May.
+15
+    * Monday, May.
+15: No class (Unit 9 for those interested)
+    * Wednesday, May.
+17: End of AP exam party
+    * Friday, May.
+19: No class (Div 4 milestone trip)
+  * Week of May.
+22
+    * Monday, May.
+22: No class (Div 4 milestone trip)
+    * Wednesday, May.
+24: No class (Grade 8 milestone trip)
+    * Friday, May.
+26: No class (Grade 8 milestone trip)
+  * Week of May.
+29
+    * Monday, May.
+29: No class (Unit 9 for those interested)
+    * Wednesday, May.
+31: Parametric Paint-off
+    * Friday, Jun.
+2: No class (Unit 10 for those interested)
+  * Week of Jun.
+5
+    * Monday, Jun.
+5: No class (Unit 10 for those interested)
+    * Wednesday, Jun.
+7: MasterChef Calculus
+    * Friday, Jun.
+9: No class (Unit 10 for those interested)

 <!--